Herglotz-type $f(R,T)$ gravity: Cosmological applications

-Let us note that in case of vanishing Herglotz field, this system reduces to the single equation \be \frac{dh(z)}{dz} = \frac{B}{1+z}h(z) , \ee where $B = (3\alpha+24\pi)/(3\alpha+16\pi)$.
-This corresponds to the standard $f(R,T)=R+\alpha T$ theory that has been explored extensively, for example in \cite{Harko_2011, PhysRevD.95.123536}.
-The solution to Eq. (\ref{TModelnoH}) is given by \be h(z) = (1+z)^B , \ee which admits the constant deceleration parameter $q=B-1$.
+which admits the constant deceleration parameter $q=B-1$.
 This is precisely why this model has traditionally been regarded as inadequate for describing the evolution of the Universe \cite{PhysRevD.95.123536}.
 However, in the presence of a non-vanishing Herglotz field, the deceleration parameter is no longer constant, as we shall see in the following.